andersfuf/UIS_Prototype/README.md

 CM-1 (name, ) adjusting technical debt (Remove underscore folders from git from python compilations.)

-## June 2022 , 2022 DEVELOPMENT SPRINT

-Some enhancements

-### User stories:

-#### Customer role:
-CUS-1:  (reopend, SPLIT); CUS1: I can log in and log out of the system, so that my information in the bank is only accessible to me (CUS-1 -> CUS-1-1, EMP-1-1).

-CUS-1-1: Customer-part Carry authencication to all customer related endpoints: As an autheticated customer i only have functions concerning my data, so customers have integrity.

-#### Employee role:

-EMP-1-1: Employee-part Carry authencication to all employee related endpoints: As an authenticated employee i have employee functions.

 ## Back log of User stories.
+There is a dilemma.
+You want the current state of existing user stories.
+However a back log is also a repository of unfinished business.

 #### Customer role:

 CUS-1: finished (ziming, 100%); CUS1: As a customer, I can log in and log out of the system, so that my information in the bank is only accessible to me.
 Suspend authentication for other parts of the application (YES / NO ) - No action - defered.
+CUS-1-2022(anders, 100%):  (reopend, SPLIT); CUS1: I can log in and log out of the system, so that my information in the bank is only accessible to me (CUS-1 -> CUS-1-1, EMP-1-1).

+CUS-1-1-2022(anders, 100%): Customer-part Carry authencication to all customer related endpoints: As an autheticated customer i only have functions concerning my data, so customers have integrity.

 Transfer